alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 - :ballot_box_with_check: Introduction of multi threading processes for the generation of a threshold signature based on ECDSA

-- :arrows_counterclockwise: Procedures for generating and verifying the threshold signature scheme proposed by the authors of [bc_ectss](https://www.sciencedirect.com/science/article/abs/pii/S2214212622001909)

-- :white_square_button: Introduction of multi threading processes for the generation of a [bc_ectss](https://www.sciencedirect.com/science/article/abs/pii/S2214212622001909) threshold signature based on ECDSA

-- :white_square_button: Connect multithreaded processes to their respective smart contacts of interconnected blockchains
+- :arrows_counterclockwise: Connect multithreaded processes to their respective smart contacts of interconnected blockchains

 - :white_square_button: Extend the use cases covered by the *SourceSmartContract* and the *TargetSmartContract*